Sage oil

 Sage oils are essential oils that come in several varieties:

 Dalmatian sage oil

 Also called English, Garden, and True sage oil.
 Made by steam distillation of Salvia officinalis partially dried leaves.
 Yields range from 0.5 to 1.0%.
-A colorless to yellow liquid with a warm camphoraceous, thujone-like odor and sharp and bitter taste.
+A colorless to yellow liquid with a warm camphoraceous, thujone-like odor ("thujonic, cedar, eucalyptus, rosemary, juniper, forest") and sharp and bitter taste.
 The main components of the oil are thujone (50%), camphor, pinene, and cineol.

 Clary sage oil

 Sometimes called muscatel.
 Made by steam or water distillation of Salvia sclarea flowering tops and foliage.
 Yields range from 0.7 to 1.5%.
 A pale yellow to yellow liquid with a herbaceous odor and a winelike bouquet.
-Produced in large quantities in France, Russia and Morocco.
+Produced in large quantities in France, Russia the United States, and Morocco.
 The oil contains linalyl acetate, linalool and other terpene alcohols (sclareol), as well as their acetates.

 Spanish sage oil

 Made by steam distillation of the leaves and twigs of S. officinalis subsp. lavandulifolia (syn.
 S. lavandulifolia).
 A colorless to pale yellow liquid with the characteristic camphoraceous odor.
 Unlike Dalmatian sage oil, Spanish sage oil contains no or only traces of thujone; camphor and eucalyptol are the major components.